 A a lover of all dance forms, Nitya has also studied Modern/Graham technique at UC Berkeley and the Alvin Ailey American Dance Center and Flamenco in the Bay Area and Sevilla, Spain.
 Nitya’s true passion, however, lies with Bharatanatyam where she is able to experience joy and deepen her spirituality.
 She is forever indebted to her Guru for her constant guidance, enthusiasm and inspiration.

-Currently a PhD student at the University of Washington, Seattle in Education Policy, Nitya continues to perform in Seattle and the San Francisco Bay Area.
+Nitya completed her PhD at the University of Washington, Seattle in Educational Leadershio and Policy Studies.
+She currently conducts research and evaluation in education at RTI International in Berkeley, CA. She continues to perform in the San Francisco Bay Area.